viridia/klendathu3/Notes.md

 * Workflow Edit
 * Error reporting for bad params in url path.
 * Paginate Global History - by date range
-** Remove deleted issues from selection set.
-(Or issues not in query).
 * Graph view
 * Deepstream Valves
 * AND / Or search for labels